RockefellerArchiveCenter/scripts/.github/ISSUE_TEMPLATE/bug-report---.md

 **Error message or screenshots**
 If applicable, copy the error message or add screenshots to help explain your problem.

+**Impact on your work**
+How is this bug affecting your work?
+Are there alternatives you can use to getting your job done, or does this bug block your work completely?
+What deadlines are you up against?

 **Additional context**
 Add any other context about the problem here.